 What is Community Solar?

 A community solar project is a single site solar installation shared by multiple subscribers.
 Community solar allows “subscribers” to receive net metering credits on their electricity bill and support the development of new renewable energy resources without needing to install equipment on their property.
-Community solar projects in Illinois are defined as no larger than 2,000 kW in peak capacity per site.

 How does Community Solar Work?